 The direct and indirect impacts on the biological environment of the various alternatives would depend on which series of Options a-d were selected.
 For example, Option d would provide the greatest benefits to the biological environment, because all fishing is prohibited year-round; whereas, Options a-c provide benefits to the biological environment by limiting fishing during the gag and red grouper spawning season.
-Option a provides a similar level of protection as Option d because the area is closed to reef fish fishing in addition to trolling for that time period.
+Option a provides a similar level of protection as Option d because the area is closed to reef fish fishing for the whole year and only allows trolling the rest of the year.
+Option b would allow reef fish fishing in addition to trolling for that time period.
 Option c is the shortest period of time the areas could be closed to all fishing and therefore would provide the least benefits to the biological environment compared to Options d, a, and b.
 However, compared to Preferred Alternative 1, status quo Option c is expected to provide numerous positive impacts to the biological environment, though not quantifiable.